schwemmecomics/schwemme-comics/content/about/index.en.md

 {{< /faq >}}

 {{< faq q="How often do you update?" >}}
 Whenever I find time for it.
-Mein Studium steht immer noch an erster Stelle, die Comics kommen dann irgendwann nach Essen, Schlafen und in der Schwemme Unfug treiben.
+My first priority are my studies and the comics then follow somewhere after eating, sleeping ans sheananigans at Schwemme.
 {{< /faq >}}